Sustainability

 Based on labor agreements, when there are actions such as a business restructure or change in labor conditions or some other case that is likely to have a significant impact on employees’ remuneration, or matters important to both labor and management, issues are discussed in advance to reach agreements that reflect the opinions and requests of both sides.

-In addition, We have also confirmed that labor and management will continue to promote discussions and initiatives to reduce overtime work, improve acquisition rate of paid leave, and propel "workstyle reform" that continuous discussions are under way.
+We have also confirmed that labor and management will continue to promote discussions and initiatives to reduce overtime work, improve acquisition rate of paid leave, and propel "workstyle reform" that continuous discussions are under way.